-We are organized as an externally-managed, non-diversified closed-end management investment company.
+We are an externally-managed, non-diversified closed-end management investment company.
 We have elected to be regulated as a business development company, or BDC, under the Investment Company Act of 1940, which we refer to as the 1940 Act.
 In addition, for tax purposes we intend to continue to qualify as a regulated investment company, or RIC, under the Internal Revenue Code of 1986, which we refer to as the Code.
+As a BDC, we are required to comply with certain regulatory requirements.
+See "Regulation" for discussion of BDC regulation and other regulatory considerations.
+We are also registered as an investment advisor under the Investment Advisers Act of 1940 which we refer to as the "Advisers Act".